IainMF/Mens_Rights_NZ/Issues/State Obligations.md

 Likewise, the ICESCR requires States to take steps "by all appropriate means" achieve men's full realisation of their economic, cultural and social rights.[^61] The ICESCR recognises that the  realisation of economic, cultural and social rights cannot happen all at once, and therefore allows for progressive realisation of these rights.
 However, "deliberate, concrete and targeted" steps must be taken to achieve men's equal enjoyment of the Covenant's rights.

+> The obligation to fulfil requires States parties **to take steps** to ensure that **in practice**, men and women enjoy their economic, social and cultural rights on a basis of equality.
+ICESCR GC 16 - p21

 ### Specific obligations
 Article 3 of both the ICCPR and ICESCR require States to ensure equal enjoyment of rights for men and for women.